FamilySearch/GEDCOM-registries/generated_files/README.md

 This table has the following key columns:

-* superstructure: The URI of a structure.
+* superstructure: The URI of a structure, or the empty string for rows representing records.
 * tag: The tag of a substructure.

 This table has the following non-key columns: